roysoumya/curriculum-GeneMask/README.md

 1. Please clone the codebase of DNABert or GeneMask and follow their pretraining instructions.
 2. Use the pretraining codes provided under the "/src/pretraining-adaptive" directory

-The pretrained model weights will be released upon acceptance.
+The pretrained model weights of CM-GEMS and some of the baseline models are available at this [Google Drive link](https://drive.google.com/drive/folders/1tduLypbSiY-hgctDhvNSdK5vvJDGAK9h?usp=sharing).

 ## Evaluation Datasets